doevelopper/cfs-osal/CodingStyleGuide.md

 	```
 1. `auto` types should always be assigned with `operator=`

+Single letter variable names should be avoided.
+Exceptions are:
+* "i", "j", and "k" are loop counters or temporary array indexes
+* "m" and "n" are row and column indexes for multidimensional arrays
+* "c" and "s" are temporary/parameter characters or strings
+* "r", "g", "b", and "a" are red, green, blue, and alpha levels, but only when
+* they are used together
+* "x", "y", and "z" are coordinate values

+Abbreviated words in variable names should be avoided.
+Exceptions are:
+* "char" = character
+* "col" = column.
+Typically there is also "row" so it is not confused with color
+* "cnt" = count
+* "pos" = position
+* "rem" = remainder
+* "ctx" = context

 ## Language Extensions

 1. Language features MUST NOT be used until supported by all compilers used _for a given ML build version_